fgilio/simple-laravel-tags/README.md

 # WIP

-This readme.md is still a copy&paste from spatie/laravel-tags
+* This readme.md is still a copy&paste from spatie/laravel-tags
-Tests should be broken because they have not been updated when removing the translation feature
+* Tests should be broken because they have not been updated when removing the translation feature
+* This is in pre-release state and there will be breaking changes

 ---